dykyivladk1/Advanced-CNN-models/README.md

 # Advanced-CNN-models

- Here is mine implementations of famous CNN models
+Here are my implementations of famous CNN models. 🚀

+I implemented several models including:

+- ResNet18 😎
+- VGGNet 🌟
+- AlexNet 🚀
+- LeNet15 🌐

+Stay tuned for more updates and enhancements! 📈